 - Wobbly tooth – if your tooth’s at risk of falling out, again, a trip to the emergency dentist in London is in order.
 They might be able to save it.

-- Lost tooth – providing you still have it, and can get to an emergency dentist quickly enough, it might be possible to reinsert the tooth.
+- Lost tooth – provided you still have it, and can get to an emergency dentist quickly enough, it might be possible to reinsert the tooth.
 Pop it in some milk to help preserve it.

 - Crowns – all of the above might apply to a dental crown.

 - Pain – extremely painful toothache could be a sign of infection or other problems.
 It’s best to get it looked at by your emergency dentist.

 - Infection – a key sign of dental infection is an abscess.
 If left untreated, the infection could spread or cause problems around the body (such as fever).